ashevtcov/dirnav/README.md

 > The examples are written in React, therefore `className` attribute is used instead of `class`

+## Focusable Elements

-Then, you can mark elements, that are supposed to receive focus with `focusable` class, the `selected` class will be used to indicate current selection (do not set it in your DOM).
+You can mark elements, that are supposed to receive focus, with `focusable` class.
+The `selected` class will be used to indicate current selection (do not set it in your DOM).
 If `preventDefaultEvents` is set to `true`, `e.preventDefault()` will be called on navigation events (for example, if LEFT ARROW or ENTER buttons is pressed).

 ```html
 <div>